weisiong24/tp/docs/UserGuide.md

 1. Copy the jar file into an empty folder you want to use as the home folder for your WhereGotTime.
 1. Open a command window in that folder
 1. Run the command java -jar {filename}.jar e.g., java -jar Duke.jar (i.e., run the command in the same folder as the jar file)
-1. Type the command in the command box and press Enter to execute it. e.g. typing <strong>exit</strong> and pressing Enter will close the app.<br/>
+1. Type the command in the command box and press Enter to execute it. e.g. typing bye and pressing Enter will close the app.<br/>
 Some example commands you can try:
-    1. login John Snow /123123: login as John Snow
+    1. login /John Snow /123123: login as John Snow
     1. add /CS2113 Lec /fri /1600-1800 /lt23: Adds an event named CS2113 Lecture for current logged in the student (John Snow) to Time Table
     1. edit /mon /3 /1300-1400 : Edits an event named CS2113 on Fri for current logged in student (John Snow) in the TimeTable
     1. list /all: list of all the classes that John Snow has in a new line, enumerated.